ctu-mrs/ctu-mrs.github.io/docs/50-features/50-status_tui/index.md

 * Especially useful in real world UAV flights, but works as well in simulation
 * Written in C++ with ncurses
 * Runs on the UAV within its TMUX session
-* Works through SSH on a flying UAV, or in a split-mode through nimbro-network (data is being collected on the UAV, transfered over nimbro, and the terminal interface runs on your remote computer)
+* Works through SSH on a flying UAV, or in a split-mode through nimbro-network (data is being collected on the UAV, transferred over nimbro, and the terminal interface runs on your remote computer)
 * vim-like key bindings

 ### Why is my mrs_uav_status blue?